yoshi-self/up/README.md

 ## Installation
 Put up.sh somewhere
-Add following line in your .bashrc
+Add alias of source command in your .bashrc like following
 (alias name is whatever you choose)
 ```
 alias up="source path/to/up.sh"